 - Applied Behavior Analysis

 The Studies in Applied Behavior Analysis programs combine Lipscomb’s tradition of innovation and quality instruction with one of the highest demand fields in learning today.
 The demand for certified professionals who can deliver effective behavioral services is growing.
 Along with offering a certification program, we also offer a Master of Science in Applied Behavior Analysis.
 Within the M.S. degree, students will receive Behavior Analyst Certification Board®-course-sequence-approved courses and 1,500 hours of field supervision necessary to apply for the Behavior Analyst Certification Board exam.

 The M.Ed. and Ed.D. programs have been granted NCATE and state approval.
 The Reading Specialty and Ed.S. programs have been granted conditional approval.
 All NCATE, INTASC, NBPTS, ISSLC and Tennessee Standards are met.

 Admission Policies and Procedures

 Applicants to all graduate programs must submit the following items.
 Some programs may require additional application materials.

 - Application Form.
 Each applicant must complete an application form.
 Go to www.lipscomb.edu/education/apply-now, then click on the program you wish to apply for.
 The application should be completed online.

 - Standardized Exam Score.
 Each applicant must submit the scores of a standardized exam.
-Scores from the Graduate Record Examination or Miller’s Analogy Test are preferred for applicants seeking their first graduate course work.
+Scores from the Graduate Record Examination or Miller’s Analogy Test are preferred for students seeking their first graduate course work.
 (For more information on the GRE, visit www.ets.org/ and click on GRE.
 For more information on the MAT, visit www.milleranalogies.com/.)
-Applicants who have already earned a master’s level degree may apply to the M.Ed. and Ed.S. programs without submitting a standardized test score.
+Students who have already earned a master’s level degree may apply to the M.Ed. and Ed.S. programs without submitting a standardized test score.